b1rdmann/IPv4-calculator/README.md

 ## This is the first functional code in my jorney throug Python, will be updated in the future ##

 Calculating an IPv4 address have never been simpler!
-Just punch in numbers and program will calculate your subnet nad show you it's specifications:
+Just punch in numbers and program will calculate your subnet and show you it's specifications:
   1. Subnet Number:
   2. Minimal address.
   3. Maximal address.